sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 [caniuse](http://caniuse.com/#feat=flexbox) for more detail on supported browsers).

-It is tedious to write the syntax for every version of flexbox plus all of the prefixes, so instead use [Autoprefixer](https://github.com/ai/autoprefixer).
-If you're not already using Grunt/Gulp/makefiles, whatever, this will
+It's tedious to write the syntax for every version of flexbox plus all of the prefixes, so instead use [Autoprefixer](https://github.com/ai/autoprefixer).
+If you're not already using Grunt/Gulp/makefiles/whatever, this will
 [get you started with Grunt and Autoprefixer](http://www.planningforaliens.com/blog/2014/03/07/grunt/).